mgabor3141/cloudgaming/README.md

 ### Environment Variables

 - `MAC_ADDRESS` (required): The MAC address of the target device in format `XX:XX:XX:XX:XX:XX` or `XX-XX-XX-XX-XX-XX`
-- `DEVICE_IP` (optional): The IP address of the target device for status checking via ping.
-If not set, status checking will be disabled but wake functionality will still work.
+- `DEVICE_IP` (required): The IP address of the target device for status checking via ping
+- `HOST_INFO_URL` (optional): URL of the host-info service for metrics.
+Defaults to `http://localhost:3001`
 - `PORT` (optional): Server port, defaults to 3000

 ### Usage

 1. Open the web interface at `http://localhost:3000`
-2. The device status will be displayed at the top (Online/Offline)
+2. The **availability status** is prominently displayed at the top, showing:
+   - **Available** (green): Host is offline (can be woken) OR online and not busy
+   - **Unavailable** (red): Host is online but busy OR game server unavailable
+3. A small utilization chart shows recent metrics when available
-3. If the device is offline, click the "Wake Device" button
+4. If the host is offline, click the "Wake Device" button
-4. The app will wait for the device to come online and provide confirmation
+5. The app will wait for the device to come online and provide confirmation
-5. If the device is already online, the wake button will be disabled
+6. Detailed status information is shown below the availability status

+### Availability States

+The control panel displays four distinct states:

+- **Host offline**: Available for gaming (can be woken)
+- **Host online + not busy**: Available for gaming
+- **Host online + busy**: Unavailable (system resources in use)
+- **Host online + no metrics**: Game server unavailable (host-info not responding)

 ## Host Info